CyberAgentAILab/tdc-typography-generation/README.md

 This command requires `--weight` option, which is a path for loading weights of a trained model.
 A weight file obtained by the avobe training command is in  `${OUTPUT_DIR}/weight.pth`.
 Please assign a path of a weight file to `${WEIGHT_FILE}`.
+The pretrained-model is [here](https://storage.googleapis.com/ailab-public/tdc_typography_generation/model.pth).
+(Note that this model is reproduced.)
 ``` sh
 python -m typography_generation structure_preserved_sample \
           --configname bart \